MA in Architectural Studies with Emphasis in Environment and Behavior

 - Programming, Design and Post-Occupancy Evaluation

-Applicants are required to meet the minimum requirements of the Graduate School.
+Applicants are required to meet the minimum requirements of the Office of Graduate Studies.
 Because requirements vary, you must refer to a degree program’s graduate admission page to learn about specific admission criteria, application deadlines, eligibility and application process.
-Before official admissions to the University of Missouri, your application materials will be reviewed by both the Graduate School and the degree program to which you've applied.
+Before official admissions to the University of Missouri, your application materials will be reviewed by both the Office of Graduate Studies and the degree program to which you've applied.